Brett Callwood: Awards

 His writing on a campaign for the Ferndale Police won eight awards at the D Show 2010.

-Callwood won consecutive SPJ (Society of Professional Journalists) Detroit awards in 2013, 2014 and 2015 for his features on Detroit musicians Ty Stone, Josh Malerman and the Insane Clown Posse respectively.
+Brett Callwood won consecutive SPJ (Society of Professional Journalists) Detroit awards in 2013, 2014 and 2015 for his features on Detroit musicians Ty Stone, Josh Malerman and the Insane Clown Posse respectively.
 He was voted "Best Blogger" by Metro Times readers in the 2014 "Best Of" polls.

-In 2015 Callwood won a First Place award in the Colorado SPJs for a feature entitled "Options in Education," designed by Jennifer Ho.
+In 2015, Brett won a First Place award in the Colorado SPJs for a feature entitled "Options in Education," designed by Jennifer Ho.
 He also oversaw and edited a company-second First Place award, written by Ryan Howe and designed by Trisha Himmler, called "From Light to End of Life," focusing on the subject of death.

 He has placed First three times in the LA Press Club's Southern California Journalism Awards, with a further First place win at the LA Press Club's National Arts & Entertainment Journalism Awards.
 He has placed Second three times.